-For a client application to access REST API resources, the request must be authorized.
-For this, we need to use the connected app (which is a framework that allows external applications to integrate with Salesforce using APIs) and an OAuth 2.0 authorization flow.
-In this article, let’s discuss how to create a connected app and use OAuth 2.0 authentication.
+The request must be authorized for a client application to access REST API resources.
+For this, we need to use the connected app (a framework that allows external applications to integrate with Salesforce using APIs) and an OAuth 2.0 authorization flow.
+In this article, let’s discuss creating a connected app and using OAuth 2.0 authentication.

 Creating a connected app

 - From Setup, enter Apps in the Quick Find box, and select App Manager.

 - Enter the connected app’s name and enter the API name (re-check the name before saving.
 It can’t be modified later)

 - In the API (Enable OAuth Settings) area of the page, select Enable OAuth Settings.